Victor Trikojus: Research and Teaching

 After nine months in Munich, Trikojus returned to Sydney late in 1928, due to his mother becoming ill.
 There he found a position of lecturer in the Department of Organic Chemistry at the University of Sydney.
 From having a European father and spending time in those countries, Trikojus felt comfortable in the more-vibrant émigré communities in Sydney.
 There he met his future wife, Russian émigrée Lisuscha Engels (born 1905 Fryanovo, Russian Empire, died 1984, Melbourne), who had accompanied her wool-buyer father from Germany.
 In 1932 he took up a lectureship in medical organic chemistry in the Department of Medicine.
 That was also the year he and Lisuscha married, living in Kings Cross.
-In newspaper articles, his wife's first name was often anglicised to Elizabeth.
+In print, his wife's first name was often anglicised to Elizabeth.

 Until 1936, Trikojus' research was centred on discovering the chemical structures of organic compounds, and occasionally developing methods to synthesise organic compounds in the laboratory.
 He had published nine scientific papers on this kind of work.
 1936 marked a major shift in his interests when the head of his department, Prof. Charles George Lambie, published work on thyroid hormone metabolism.
 Trikojus began his sabbatical leave that year in Germany, at the University of Freiburg, working on thyrotropic hormone (better known as thyroid-stimulating hormone) with Arnold Loeser.
 Thyroid enzymes would remain his primary research interest throughout his scientific career.
 Lisuscha accompanied him, along with their first child, Nina (born 1934), who died suddenly that year in Stuttgart of a respiratory infection.
 After returning to Australia in 1937, Trikojus and Lisuscha had another daughter, Natalja.

 On 1 November 1937, Trikojus wrote an article entitled ‘Some impressions of Germany and neighbouring countries’ (Australian Institute of International Affairs), in which he stated, "I have been greatly impressed by the regeneration which Hitler has wrought in the nation" and "The anti-Jewish propaganda continues, but it is not serious...
 It is interesting to note that any Jews who are useful to the Nazis are kept in their positions".
 These comments, which his colleagues later labelled as 'naive', assumed far greater significance after the outbreak of war and, together with Trikojus' involvement in choosing German scientists to be brought to Australia by the government, resulted in accusations of being a Nazi sympathiser.
 These accusations were strenuously rejected by his colleagues as either unfounded allegations or misinterpretations combined with misunderstandings of the political environment of the 1930s and 1940s.
 His biographers Legge and Gibson note that "a number of members of Lisuscha's family were still living in Germany, and he may simply have been careful to avoid making any remarks that might conceivably affect them."